 Choosing a mortgage has become more and more difficult as the lending industry becomes increasingly competitive and complex.

 Home loans are available in many different variations.
-There are introductory rates (AKA honey moon rate), fixed and variable rates offered by hundreds of lenders.
+There are introductory rates (AKA honeymoon rate), fixed and variable rates offered by hundreds of lenders.
 Repayment types with interest-only (I/O) or principal & interest (P&I).
-The fees and features offered by each lender differ and there are a multitude of variations available to suit your needs.
+The fees and features offered by each lender differ and there is a multitude of variations available to suit your needs.